Ahljenn/ECS162-SPR2022-Discussion/Week3/README.md

 ### Practical Example
 There's a practical example in the ```Example``` folder.
-It extends the LotR pages from discussion I by adding some interactivity.
+It extends the LotR pages from discussion by adding some interactivity.